Title: Finding your Prince Charming.

 As if sensing my confusion, Edward took my hand in his and led me through to the dining room where everyone else had gathered.
 I perched myself on the chair nearest to Esme, while Edward took the seat besides me, with Rosalie and Emmett seated across the table, both wearing equally tense smiles.
 Even Alice who was always so cheerful and upbeat seemed apprehensive.
 I held onto Edward's hand for reassurance as an uneasy silence fell upon us before Carlisle urged Jasper to proceed with the meeting.

-Jasper visibly stiffened, clearly apprehensive about the document he held in his hands, before he finally began.
+Jasper visibly stiffened, clearly apprehensive about the document he had in his hands, before he finally began.
 "The Blacks have issued a declaration of war.
 They've offered to hold off any attacks on our lands in exchange for something..."

 He looked directly at me and deed filled my stomach.